Professional Education Unit

 Professor Emerita: Karen A. Edwards

-Associate Professors: Michelle Chamblin, Maria Dove, Vicky Giouroukakis, Patricia Mason, Jacqueline Nenchin, Vincent Pane, Susan A. Smith, Ingrid Spatt, Kevin Sheehan, Alexandria Wolochuk, OP
+Associate Professors: Michelle Chamblin, Maria Dove, Vicky Giouroukakis, Patricia Mason, Jacqueline Nenchin, Vincent Pane, Ingrid Spatt, Kevin Sheehan, Alexandria Wolochuk, OP

 Assistant Professors: Maggie Blair, Maria Esposito